 – Secondary Schools and secondary students may send a High Definition MOV H264 or PRORES file set to 24 frames per second, and with resolution 1998 x 1080 for Flat Aspect Ratio 1:85 OR 2048 x 858 for Scope Aspect Ratio 2:39

 - Rarely, film festival programs maybe subject to change, and films may be removed, beyond the control of the festival.
-Also, filmmakers need to stay update up via emails sent through FilmFreeway and/orFacebook in case issues arise with your file.
+Filmmakers need to stay update via emails sent through FilmFreeway and/orFacebook in case issues arise with your file.

 - Filmmakers agree to send their DCP file to the Sun Theatre, six weeks prior to the start of the festival.
 Failure to do so can result in disqualification.